OpenMDAO/Aviary/aviary/docs/user_guide/reserve_missions.md

 You can chain together multiple reserve phases to make a complete reserve mission (i.e. climb to altitude, cruise for range, cruise for time, then descend).
 Examples of this are shown in `run_reserve_mission_multiphase.py` and `run_2dof_reserve_mission_multiphase.py`.

-The reserve phases will start at the same range and mass as the last regular phases, but all other states (i.e. altitude, mach number) are not automatically connected.
+The first reserve phase will start at the same range and mass as the last regular phase, but all other states (i.e. altitude, Mach number) are not automatically connected.
 Thus you can fly climb, cruise, descent for regular phases and then immediately jump to an arbitrary altitude for the reserve mission.
 Or if you wanted to make things more realistic you could attach a climb phase and then add your reserve cruise.
 Make sure both the reserve climb and the reserve cruise phases both have `"reserve": True,` flag.